Mass surveillance in the United States: Post World War I

+Post World War II

 With the end of World War II, Project SHAMROCK was established in 1945.
 The organization was created to accumulate telegraphic data entering and exiting from the United States.
 Major communication companies such as Western Union, RCA Global and ITT World Communications actively aided the project, allowing American intelligence officials to gain access to international message traffic.
 Under the project, and many subsequent programs, no precedent had been established for judicial authorization, and no warrants were issued for surveillance activities.
 The project was terminated in 1975.

-President Harry S. Truman established the National Security Agency (NSA) in 1952 for the purposes of collecting, processing, and monitoring intelligence data.
-The existence of NSA was not known to people as the memorandum by President Truman was classified.